layanmansour/covid19-ChallengeTask/README.md

 # Covid19-ChallengeTask
-This project is built using Laravel and Docker, and it requires Docker and Docker Compose to be installed on your system in order to run.
+This project is built using Laravel, VueJS and Docker, and it requires Docker and Docker Compose to be installed on your system in order to run.

 ### Requirements
 * Docker